Bryant Butler Brooks

 Bryant Butler Brooks (February 5, 1861 – December 8, 1944) was an American businessman, rancher, politician, oilman, banker and published author.
-He was the seventh governor of Wyoming from January 2, 1905 until January 2, 1911.
+He was the seventh governor of Wyoming from January 2, 1905, until January 2, 1911.

+Early life

-Brooks was born in Bernardston, Massachusetts to Silas Newton Brooks and Melissa Minerva Burrows.
+Brooks was born in Bernardston, Massachusetts, to Silas Newton Brooks and Melissa Minerva Burrows.
 Through his mother, he was a descendant of John Ellis, a crew member of the Puritan ship Mayflower.
 Through his father, he was a descendant of Thomas Bascom, a founder of Windsor, Connecticut, which made him related through the Bascom family bloodlines to the mountain man and fur trapper Jedediah Smith, the western artist Frederic Remington and the famous rodeo cowboy Earl Bascom.
 His early American ancestors were of English, French Canadian, Scottish, Dutch and Welsh extract.

-In 1871 after the devastating Chicago fire, the Brooks family moved to Chicago, Illinois where Silas expanded his security lock manufacturing business, taking advantage of the demand for locks in the rebuilding of Chicago.
+In 1871 after the devastating Great Chicago Fire, the Brooks family moved to Chicago, Illinois where Silas expanded his security lock manufacturing business, taking advantage of the demand for locks in the rebuilding of Chicago.

+Career

 After attending a business college in Chicago, Bryant headed west to Alexandria, Nebraska to work on a ranch and farm operation owned by his father's cousin, Judge L.D.
 Willard.

 In the spring of 1880, he left Alexandria, taking a train to Cheyenne, Wyoming where he hired on with a cowboy crew.
 They rounded up cattle in Idaho along the Snake River and trailed them to the plains of Wyoming.

 After the roundup and cattle drive, he returned to parent's home in Chicago to take a short course in assaying and metallurgy.

 In 1881, he moved back to Wyoming where he cowboyed and trapped beaver along the Big Muddy River.
 At the Big Muddy, he traded six beaver traps and a sack of flour for a trapper's old sod-roofed log cabin.
 This began his ranching operation.
 With the financial backing of his father, 80 head of cattle were shipped by train from Wisconsin and trailed to the ranch.
 His registered cattle brand was the V Bar V.

 In 1883, the trapper's one-room cabin was replaced with a modern ranch house.

 On March 11, 1886, he married his second cousin Mary Naomi Willard.
 Bryant's paternal grandmother Mary Amelia Bascom and Mary Willard's paternal grandmother Emirancy Climena Bascom were sisters and daughters of Moses Bascom of Bascom Hollow, Massachusetts.

-Bryant and Mary were married in Alexandria, Nebraska where she was a school teacher living with parents, Judge Lockhart Dickman Willard and Olive Hester Clark.
+Bryant and Mary were married in Alexandria, Nebraska, where she was a school teacher living with parents, Judge Lockhart Dickman Willard and Olive Hester Clark.